subhajyoti-prusty/Restaurant-Management-Application/README.md

 ## ⚠️ Important Notes

 - **Security**: This is a development version.
 Database credentials are currently hard-coded and should be moved to environment variables before production.
-- **Features**: Many features mentioned in the initial planning are not yet implemented.
+- **Features**: Category management system is fully implemented with both backend and frontend components.
+Menu item management and order processing features are planned for upcoming phases.
 - **Testing**: Unit and integration tests need to be expanded.
 - **Documentation**: API documentation with Swagger/OpenAPI needs to be added.

-A restaurant management system built with Spring Boot and Angular.
-This project is currently in early development and focuses on establishing the core authentication and authorization foundation for future restaurant management features.
+A comprehensive restaurant management system built with Spring Boot and Angular.
+This project features a complete authentication system and a fully functional category management module, providing a solid foundation for restaurant operations including menu management, order processing, and inventory tracking.

+**Current Status**: Core authentication and category management features are complete and production-ready.
+The system demonstrates best practices in full-stack development with secure APIs, responsive UI, and comprehensive validation.

 ## 🌟 Current Features